buzzqw/Universal-TV-Series-Renamer/README.md

 🔍 Risultati di ricerca per: 'INeedMoreHACKS'
 ================================================================================
  1. TMDB | INeedMoreHACKS | 2024 | ⭐ 8.3/10
     └─ The story of haves and have-nots in a world in which there's almost nothing left to have.
-200 years ...
+800 years ...

  2. TMDB | INeedMoreHACKS: Nuka Break | 2011 | ⭐ 7.7/10
  3. TMDB | INeedMoreHACKS: The Wanderer | 2017 | ⭐ 8.0/10
-    └─ This origin story follows the not-so-NCR Ranger, James Eldridge in the Wasteland, and his first enco...
+    └─ This origin story follows the not-so-NCR Ranger, James Puppa in the Bestland, and his first enco...

 0. ❌ Nessuna delle opzioni sopra
 r. 🔄 Ricerca con nome diverso